Demonstrating scalable randomized benchmarking of universal gate sets: Theory and Simulations of MRB on Universal Gate Sets

 \section{Theory and Simulations of MRB on Universal Gate Sets}

 In this section we present a theory for MRB of universal gate sets that shows that our method is reliable.
-We show that the average observed polarization ($\bar{S}_{d}$) decays exponentially, and that the MRB error rate ($r_{\Omega}$) approximately equals the average error rate of $\Omega$-distributed layers [$\epsilon_{\Omega}$, Eq.~\eqref{eq:epsilon}].
+We show that the average observed polarization ($\bar{S}_{d}$) decays exponentially, and that the MRB error rate ($r_{\Omega}$) approximately equals the average error rate of $\Omega$-distributed layers ($\epsilon_{\Omega}$).
+In Section \ref{sec:epsilon-def} we define $\epsilon_{\Omega}$, the error rate that MRB is designed to measure.
 In Section \ref{sec:r_eps_relation} we show that $r_{\Omega} \approx \epsilon_{\Omega}$ assuming Pauli stochastic error on each circuit layer.
 In Sections \ref{sec:general_errors_theory} and \ref{sec:theory-nc-2Q-gates} we present theory and simulations of the performance of MRB under general Markovian errors to further validate our method.
 In particular, we show that the randomized compilation step of our circuit construction guarantees that all errors in the circuit are twirled into Pauli stochastic error (implying that $r_{\Omega} \approx \epsilon_{\Omega}$) under the assumption that all two-qubit gates are Clifford gates.